-This will confirm the parties' agreement in the 2009 Master Contract negotiations concerning the status and treatment of employees hired after April 26, 2007 ("New Hires") and certain Supplemental Workers hired before that date.
-Specifically, the parties have agreed that the Company may, from time-to-time, hire New Hires on a full- or part-time basis to work hours, schedules, and/or work assignments to be determined by the Company in the manner and subject to the terms and conditions described below.
-After completion of the period as a New Hire, the employee will be converted to a "Regular Employee," as set forth in Paragraph 21, below.
-Except as otherwise provided in this Letter Agreement, the parties' Collective Bargaining Agreement shall apply to New Hires in all respects.
-This Letter will not apply to maintenance (skilled trades) job classifications, except as provided in Paragraph 29.
+This will confirm the parties' agreement in the 2013 Master Contract negotiations concerning the status and treatment of employees hired after April 26, 2007 and certain Supplemental Workers hired before that date.
+Specifically, the parties have agreed that the Company may, from time-to-time, hire employees on a full- or part-time basis to work hours, schedules, and/or work assignments to be determined by the Company in the manner and subject to the terms and conditions described below.
+After completion of five years of employment, the employee will become a Regular Employee IV and will be entitled to all contract rights and benefits of a Regular Employee V, except as set forth in Paragraph 21, below.
+Except as otherwise provided in this Letter, the parties' Collective Bargaining Agreement shall apply to Regular Employees I, II, and III in all respects.
+This Letter will not apply to maintenance (skilled trades) job classifications, except as provided in Paragraph 28.